Creating the perfect email event invitation can help boost the attendance rate for all of your important functions.

 4. Date, Location, Etc.

-Make sure that date, location, and any additional information is listed in your invitation email.
+Make sure that date, location, and any additional information is listed in your event invitation email.
 Include the duration of the event as well.

 If you have some kind of online event, make sure that people from different time zones get the emails with the right time for their region.
 Most G Suite or Outlook calendars automatically calibrate based off of the user’s region.